99ron/fourth-milestone-carpedia/README.md

 # Fourth Milestone Project

 This project is heavily based on cars.
-Being this is a passion of mine I wanted to implement this in my project and came up with the idea of a website that stores vehicles which has information including who uploaded it, this includes the ability to add an image.
-If browsing as another use who hasn't uploaded the particular vehicle they can view the vehicle in more detail and also give the car a 'like'.
-There's a summary page which collects data from a JSON URL and puts itself into a dynamic chart and table.
+Being this is a passion of mine I wanted to implement this in my project and came up with the idea of a website that stores vehicles for others to view and give a 'like'.
+You can filter through the list of vehicles and click on the 'more info' button which will bring up all the information for that vehicle on a new page.
+If you are the user that uploaded this vehicle you can edit or delete it from the database.
+There's a summary page which collects certain data from a dropdown menu which will send it via a JSON URL and put itself into a dynamic chart and table to make it easy to read.

 # UX